Mesothelioma Cell Types

 Rare Mesothelioma Cell Types

-In some cases, your doctor could find that you have a subtype of epithelial or sarcomatoid mesothelioma.
+In some instances, your doctor could find that you have a subtype of epithelial or sarcomatoid mesothelioma.
 These rare mesothelioma cell types may significantly affect your prognosis.

 Rare mesothelioma cell types include:

-• Adenomatoid: This subtype appears in 5% of pleural mesothelioma cases (which develop in the lining of the lungs, called the pleura).
+• Adenomatoid: This subtype appears in 5% of pleural mesothelioma cases, which develop in the lining of the lungs or pleura.
 These mesothelial cells have lace-like patterns when viewed under a microscope.

-• Cystic: This type usually develops in cases of epithelioid peritoneal mesothelioma (which forms in the peritoneum, the lining of the abdomen).
+• Cystic: his type usually develops in cases of epithelioid peritoneal mesothelioma (which forms in the peritoneum or lining of the abdomen).
 They are usually benign (non-cancerous).

 • Deciduoid: This type of epithelioid mesothelioma makes up less than 5% of all cases.
 Its overall prognosis is poor, with a 1-year mortality rate of 68%.

 • Desmoplastic: This is a subtype of sarcomatoid mesothelioma.
-Desmoplastic mesothelioma accounts for 5-10% of pleural mesothelioma cases and has a poor prognosis.
+Desmoplastic mesothelioma accounts for 5% to 10% of pleural mesothelioma cases and has a poor prognosis.

 • Lymphohistiocytoid: This is a very rare epithelial mesothelioma subtype, making up less than 1% to 3.3% of cases.
-Doctors must avoid misdiagnosing patients with other cancers that look similar under a microscope, like lymphoma.
+Doctors must avoid misdiagnosing it as other cancers that look similar under a microscope, like lymphoma.

 • Small cell: Small cell mesothelioma is a very rare epithelioid subtype and could be mistaken for small cell lung cancer if doctors aren’t careful.

-• Well-differentiated papillary: This epithelioid subtype typically develops in women and it’s often benign.
+• Well-differentiated papillary: This epithelioid subtype typically develops in women and is often benign.

 If you suspect you may have mesothelioma, see a specialist who treats this cancer.
-Top doctors can help determine your diagnosis and recommend the best treatments for your case — even for rare mesothelioma cell types.
+Top doctors can recommend the best treatments for your case, even if you have a rare mesothelioma cell type.

-Speak to our mesothelioma nurses now — they can help you or a loved one find doctors to determine mesothelioma cell types and get the treatments you need.
+Speak to our nurses now — they can help you or a loved one find doctors to determine your mesothelioma cell type and get the treatments you need.

 Speak With a Mesothelioma Nurse